 04 — FAQ

-Risk Register — 5 Common Questions
+Risk Register — 5 Common Questions Answered

-Risk score = Probability × Impact, both rated 1–5.
-Probability: 1=Rare (<10%), 2=Unlikely (10–30%), 3=Possible (30–60%), 4=Likely (60–80%), 5=Almost Certain (>80%).
+Risk score = Probability × Impact.
+Both are rated 1 to 5.
+Probability: 1=Rare (less than 10%), 2=Unlikely (10 to 30%), 3=Possible (30 to 60%), 4=Likely (60 to 80%), 5=Almost Certain (more than 80%).
 Impact: 1=Negligible, 2=Minor, 3=Moderate, 4=Major, 5=Catastrophic.
-The score maps to: 1–4 Low (green), 5–9 Medium (yellow), 10–16 High (orange), 17–25 Critical (red).
+The score maps to: 1 to 4 Low (green), 5 to 9 Medium (yellow), 10 to 16 High (orange), 17 to 25 Critical (red).
 This template calculates and colours the score automatically.
+You just enter the two numbers and everything else updates.